pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/padding.md

 Note that padding lengths of 194-8389 bytes require an overlong (five-byte) encoding of 188-8383 byte body lengths.
 This allows us to generate packets with total lengths (including headers) that are not representable using one- or two-byte length encodings (194 and 8387-8389).

-On OpenPGP public key packet has a minimum length of three bytes: one byte for the packet tag, at least one byte for the body length, and one byte for the key version.
+On OpenPGP public (sub)key packet has a minimum length of three bytes: one byte for the packet tag, at least one byte for the body length, and one byte for the key version.
-Aside from the packet tag and key version byte, a fake public key packet is identical to a padding packet of the same length.
+Aside from the packet tag and key version byte, a fake public (sub)key packet is identical to a padding packet of the same length.

 We ensure that padding or fake key packets meet the minimum length requirement by always over-padding to three bytes beyond the target padded length.
 If the unpadded length is `m` bytes and the target padded length is `M` bytes, the amount of padding bytes is `M-m+3` and the actual length of the padded payload is `M+3`.